Create your First Production

 # Add a Thumbnail

-Once you have clicked on the button, you will have the choice if you want to pick the first or any frame; once the frame is selected, you see the thumbnail appears, and the button turns gray.
+Once you have clicked on the button, you can choose if you want to pick the first or any frame; once the frame is selected, you see the thumbnail appear, and the button turns gray.

 # Perform a Review

-When an artist needs a review, he changes the status of his task too.
+When an artist needs a review, he changes the status of his task, too wfa.

 Click on status to open the right panel and start the review.

-You can watch the version from the right panel, enlarge it by grabbing the side of the panel, or even go fullscreen .
+You can watch the version from the right panel, enlarge it by grabbing the side of the panel, or even go fullscreen Fullscreen.

-You can draw directly on the preview with the Pencil tool and select a color .
+You can draw directly on the preview with the Pencil tool and select a color Pencil.

 You can also add text on the frame.